aastha432/COVID-EXPRESS-APP/connectivityroutes.md

 Get a product = http://localhost:3001/api/product/:productId
     GET
-    get a product by using its id
+    get a product by using its id (TODO: - phto is not accessible)

 Get a product photo = http://localhost:3001/api/product/photo/:productId
     GET